Linus4/eldritchinstinct/main.typ

 A PC's Mythos Knowledge (MK) starts at 0.
 It represents how much a character has learned about the Mythos.

-=== Languages

-Every character understands their own native language and one other language.
-Choose from current languages (like French, Italian, German etc.) and ancient languages (like Greek, Latin, Arabic, etc.).

-=== Age

-Decide how old your character is, or roll a d4 representing the tens digit, a d10 for the single digit and add 7.

 === Contacts

 Every PC knows one person they trust and who helps them with favors such as research, translation or transport.
-Give them a name, two languages and an occupation.
+Give them a name and an occupation.

 === Inventory